lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 # Lexical Timeline:
 - modeling currently used operational definitions over time

-# definitions, metrics, and quantifiability
+# Definitions, metrics, and quantifiability
 - how definition 'types' are handled
 - how data structures such as meaning-vectors are used
 - issues with decisions around measurable and non-measurable factors: how does that change the problem space of decisions and projects?
 2024.06.23

-# measuring feedback: can failures of feedback (a lack of feedback channels) in organizations and institutions be detected
+# Measuring feedback: can failures of feedback (a lack of feedback channels) in organizations and institutions be detected

 # Where are cut-up vs. context and state vs stateless involved in coordinated decisions?
 e.g.